*I’ll be updating this site with my new baskets by April 17th.

 *Click here for resume

 Akebia was brought to the USA from the Far East for its decorative uses.
 In the years since, it has become an invasive vine, taking over forest floors and smothering other plants.
-I discovered akebia by tripping over it in the woods.
-It is a great material to work with due to its colors, strength and uniform diameter.
+I discovered Akebia by tripping over it while walking with Willy.
+Due to its colors, strength and uniform diameter, it’s great to work with.

 Publications about the Artist